binary-tools

 * @param {string} format The format definition.

-* @param {!Array<number|string|bigint>} values The values to pack.
+* @param {!Array<*>} values The values to write.

-* @param {boolean=} [clamp=false] True to clamp ints on overflow.
+* @param {boolean=} [clamp=false] True to clamp values on overflow.

 * @return {!Array<number>} The packed values.